 When applying for a job, most people have been faced with the question: What is your current salary?
 If the employer doesn't have a set pay scale for the position, you're faced with a dilemma.
 Handing over your current salary can significantly reduce your bargaining power, but refusing to provide it makes you seem uncooperative and could cost you the job.
 For some employees, particularly women, this can lead to pay disparities that follow them from job to job.
 Salary history bans are aimed at addressing this issue.

 In most states, employers are free to ask job applicants about their current or prior salaries.
 However, many states and cities are considering salary history bans that prohibit this practice.
-So far, four states have passed this type of law—Massachusetts, Delaware, Oregon, and California.
+So far, more than a dozen states have passed this type of law, including California, New York, New Jersey, Illinois, and Washington.
 Some cities, such as New York City and San Francisco, have passed similar laws.
-(To learn about California's salary history ban, see our article on California equal pay laws.
+(To learn about California's salary history ban, see our article on California equal pay laws.)

 Salary history bans are designed to narrow the pay gap between men and women.
 Recent studies have shown that the gender pay gap is alive and well.
 Various studies show that women earned around 80% of what men earned in 2016.
 The pay gap is even larger when taking race into account.
 African American and Latino women earned around 55% to 60% of what a white male earned.

 The federal Equal Pay Act and similar state laws make it illegal for employers to pay men and women different wages for the same work.
 Despite these laws being on the books for many years, the gender pay gap persists.

 Legislators are beginning to recognize that certain practices perpetuate inequality in pay, even if there isn't necessarily a discriminatory intent.
 One of these practices is relying heavily on an applicant's previous pay when setting the salary for a new job.
 Doing so often causes inequality in pay to follow women from job to job.